 - Braces limit access to the full tooth surface:

-Brackets are attached to the front of your teeth, which means the area underneath them isn’t exposed during whitening.
+Brackets are attached to the front surfaces of your teeth, which means the area underneath them isn’t exposed during whitening.
 If treatment is started before the brackets are removed, those covered areas may remain a different shade.
 This difference is often only visible after treatment is complete. - Teeth gradually shift throughout treatment:

 Orthodontic appliances make cleaning trickier, especially around small spaces.
 Even with good oral hygiene, plaque and food particles can cause some areas to darken more than others.
 This uneven staining can affect how teeth respond to whitening. - Some areas may respond to whitening differently: